Skip to main content Skip to navigation

 Clara Hill

-Clara is a research associate in the IMPACT lab in the Department of Human Development, on the Pullman campus.
-She received her MPH from the University of Washington.
+Clara is a research associate in the IMPACT lab.
 In addition to co-managing lab activities, she is the PI of the First Years Away from Home Handbook Dissemination project and the DBHR Prevention Fellowship.
 She also coordinates several other research and evaluation projects, including the CPWI Evaluation, mostly related to substance use prevention.
-Her academic background is in public health, psychology, and English literature, and her research interests also include mental health promotion, and early childhood development, and parenting across the lifespan.
+Her academic background is in public health, with an MPH from the University of Washington, and undergraduate degrees in psychology and English literature, and her research interests include mental health promotion, early childhood development, and parenting across the lifespan.

 Dr. Heather Terral